44sides/mykola-assistant/README.md

 # mykolaj-helper
-Python server with various features to make online gaming easier
+Python utility server with various features to make online gaming easier

 The server serves as a 24/7 helper with a set of features to simplify the SAMP gaming experience for the community, providing services, interfaces, and gaming routine automation.
 It was deployed on AWS EC2.